All tags

 In Charles Dickens’ Great Expectations, Satis House (from the latin for “enough”) is a wonderful metaphor for technology in organisations today.
 So often, what you hope will satisfy -

-So, we’ve briefly looked at Velocity, what it is, how it gets abused and what the typical result of that is – and therefore the need for an alternative.
-Now we’re going to look what “ -
+Part One looked at Velocity, what it is, how it gets abused and what the typical result of that is – and therefore the need for an alternative.
+Part Two then considered what “agility” mean -

 How to Find Gun Owners Fast